If your work permit expires before you apply to extend it, you lose your status as a migrant worker in BC.

 If any further action is required, the federal government will say so in a letter.

 Either way, you’ll receive a letter telling you your application was accepted or refused.
 If your application is refused, you can only stay in Canada until your current temporary resident status expires.
+That is, unless you qualify to apply for restoration of your status.

 Common questions